loopbackio/loopback-next/packages/metadata/README.md

 We recommend that `ParameterDecorator` be used instead.

+## Decorator options

+An object of type `DecoratorOptions` can be passed in to create decorator functions.
+There are two flags for the options:

+- allowInheritance: Controls if inherited metadata will be honored.
+Default to `true`.
+- cloneInputSpec: Controls if the value of `spec` argument will be cloned.
+Sometimes we use shared spec for the decoration, but the decorator function might need to mutate the object.
+Cloning the input spec makes it safe to use the same spec (`template`) to decorate different members.
+Default to `true`.

 ## Customize inheritance of metadata

 By default, the decorator factories allow inheritance with the following rules: